yangsec888/www_wmap/Setup.md

 ### 11.2.
 Configure the web server:
 Make sure it's tight up with your Puma application configuration.
 Refer to [nginx.conf](/config/nginx.conf) for more details.

+### 11.3.
+Run Nginx as Service
+You can also use our deployment [nginx.service](/config/systemd/nginx.service) under Ubuntu 18.0.4 instance for further reference.

 ## 12. Setup Ubuntu Firewall:
 How to [Setup a Firewall with UFW](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) on Ubuntu: